 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against MINISO, Co-Dx, Ampio, and Sinovac and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Sept.
-16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of MINISO Group Holding Limited (NYSE: MNSO), Co-Diagnostics, Inc. (NYSE: MNSO), Ampio Pharmaceuticals, Inc. (NYSEAmerican: AMPE), and Sinovac Biotech Ltd. Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
+NEW YORK, Sept.
+16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of MINISO Group Holding Limited MNSO, Co-Diagnostics, Inc. MNSO, Ampio Pharmaceuticals, Inc. AMPE, and Sinovac Biotech Ltd. Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: Pursuant to the Company's October 15, 2020 IPO